Vazhakku Enn 18/9

-The film released on 4 May 2012 to high critical acclaim.
+The film was released on 4 May 2012 to high critical acclaim.
 Its dubbed Telugu version Premalo Padithe was released on the same day in Andhra Pradesh.
-The film has received numerous awards and nominations and has spawned several remakes in other Indian languages: Black Butterfly in Malayalam, Case No. 18/9 in Kannada and Chirodini Tumi Je Amar 2 in Bengali.
-It was also among the films shortlisted by the FFI to become India's submission for Academy Award for Best Foreign Language Film for the year 2012.
+The film has received numerous awards and nominations and has spawned several remakes in other Indian languages: Black Butterfly in Malayalam, Case No. 18/9 in Kannada, and Chirodini Tumi Je Amar 2 in Bengali.
+It was also among the films shortlisted by the FFI to become India's submission for the Academy Award for Best Foreign Language Film for the year 2012.